lukebarhoumeh/COT5930-project1/README.md

 - **Dockerfile:** Used for containerizing the application.
 - **requirements.txt:** Lists the Python dependencies for the app.

-## Prerequisites

-To run this project locally, ensure you have the following:

-- Python 3.x
-- Google Cloud SDK
-- A configured Google Cloud Storage bucket

 ## Deployment

 To deploy the application to Google Cloud Run: